 “the US and its Navy rest assured that they won’t be the winner of any battle with Iran in the Persian Gulf and the Strait of Hormuz as destruction and sinking of their warships will be the end result of any such war.
 But in those 40 minutes, the Americans were clearly under intense psychological pressure and they did not act like a professional and responsible force.”

-Such statements are not a surprise considering imperialist bullying behavior of the United States in the Middle East and beyond.
+Such statements are not a surprise considering imperialist bullying behavior of the U$ in the Middle East and beyond.

 “those US congressmen who plot a new problem for Iran each day are apparently fed with incorrect information and take their actions with closed eyes and away from the realities and, thus, harm the American nation.
 I hope that the incident in the North of the Persian Gulf that will likely be not the last by the US troops gives a lesson to those in the US congress that rock the boat.”